ivanovishado/WizeDataEngCapstoneProj/README.md

 ### Considerations while testing on the local environment

-Use this URL to connect to the PostgreSQL instance: `postgresql://ivan.galaviz@host.docker.internal:5432/awesome_db`
+- `host.docker.internal` DNS address will resolve to the host's actual address when running inside Docker.

 ## Complications during development